s4ke/Master-Thesis/src/md/050-benchmarks.md

 Stack's^[see \url{https://www.haskellstack.org/}]
 lts-7.1 GHC compiler which is equivalent to a standard GHC 8.0.1 with the base package in version 4.9.0.0.
 Stack itself was used in version 1.3.2.
-For GpH in its Multicore variant we used the parallel package in version 3.2.1.0^[see \url{https://hackage.haskell.org/package/parallel-3.2.1.0}], while for the `Par` Monad we used monad-par in version 0.3.4.8^[see \url{https://hackage.haskell.org/package/monad-par-0.3.4.8}].
+For GpH in its Multicore variant we used the _parallel_ package in version 3.2.1.0^[see \url{https://hackage.haskell.org/package/parallel-3.2.1.0}], while for the `Par` Monad we used _monad-par_ in version 0.3.4.8^[see \url{https://hackage.haskell.org/package/monad-par-0.3.4.8}].
-For all Eden tests, we used its GHC-Eden compiler in version 7.8.2^[see \url{http://www.mathematik.uni-marburg.de/~eden/?content=build_eden_7_&navi=build}] together with OpenMPI 1.6.5^[see \url{https://www.open-mpi.org/software/ompi/v1.6/}].
+For all Eden tests, we used a manually built GHC-Eden compiler in version 7.8.2^[see \url{http://www.mathematik.uni-marburg.de/~eden/?content=build_eden_7_&navi=build}] together with OpenMPI 1.6.5^[see \url{https://www.open-mpi.org/software/ompi/v1.6/}].